Mount Zion (Colorado)

 Mount Zion is a foothill on the eastern flank of the Front Range of the Rocky Mountains of North America.
-The 7062 ft peak is located in Windy Saddle Park, 2.7 km west (bearing 273°) of downtown Golden in Jefferson County, Colorado, United States.
+The 7062 ft peak is located in Windy Saddle Park, 2.7 km west (bearing 273°) of downtown Golden, Colorado, United States.

 Tradition

 One notable feature of Mount Zion is a white "M", maintained by the Colorado School of Mines.
 All freshmen attending the school climb the mountain and each add a rock on the "M" which they can take with them when they graduate.
 This is a tradition that has been going on since 1908 when the M was first created.
 The "M" has been permanently lighted since 1932.